August 6, 2019

 Along with the academic and social support system that MPA offers, the entire Admission Office brings a large dose of empathy to the process.
 “We want families to join our community when it’s right for them, when their student will have the best transition,” explains Dodson.
 “Sometimes it’s a conversation that continues over weeks or months, and understandably so—making the move to a new school is a significant event, and we understand that many dynamics come into play.”

 And what happens if a family completes all the admission steps, is introduced to MPA and its community, but isn’t quite ready to make the leap to a new school?
 That’s okay.
 In fact, it’s a healthy part of the process.

 “Changing schools, even in the best circumstances, should be well thought out,” Dodson says.
 “If a family isn’t sure and wants to start at their current school to see how it goes, we’re supportive of that.
-I’ll offer families a call on September 15, check in on them and their student, and if all is going well, that’s great!
 We want all students, wherever they attend school, to be happy and healthy, learning and thriving.
 But if a family is finding that their current situation is not ideal, we’d love to work with them and coordinate the timing for a mid-year transition.
 We’re thrilled to have those families join MPA.”